 Memorial Stadium is an impressive place to watch a game along with 63,000 screaming fans.
 It was modeled after the Colosseum in Rome, and built to honor UC Berkeley alumni and students who gave their lives to WWI.

-The Golden Bears have played in 8 Rose Bowls, with 2 wins and 1 tie.
+The Golden Bears have played in 8 Rose Bowls, with 2 wins, 6 losses and 1 tie.
 They have won a total of 11 out of 22 Bowl Games.
 This team has produced many NFL stars, including Aaron Rodgers, Marshawn Lynch, and DeSean Jackson.

 Men's basketball at Cal has been a tradition since 1915.
 The team experienced great success in the early years under the leadership of coach Nibs Price from 1924 - 1954, then reaching its pinnacle with coach Pete Newell, who led the Bears to their only NCAA title to date in 1959.